 For places to stay near campus, in Minneapolis or near the airport, see Macalester Admissions’ Places to Stay page

-Commencement also has a page with Information for Families and Visitors with details about parking and hotels with special rates for graduation season.
+Commencement also has a page with Information for Families and Visitors.

 Airbnb is an online platform that matches visitors with anything from private rooms to entire houses for short-term stay.
 Airbnb options are often more affordable and interesting.